ECCV 2026 · Malmö, Sweden

 Learning.

-A workshop on the data side of scale — pruning, distillation, synthesis, and selection — at the European Conference on Computer Vision, Malmö, Sweden, September 2026.
+A workshop on the data side of scale, exploring how better training data leads to more efficient learning, at the European Conference on Computer Vision in Malmö, Sweden, September 2026.

 01 / Overview